cs-4241-2024/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
 - **Styled page with CSS: Added rules for the h1, h2, p, ul, li, and table elements.
-The h1 element is centered and animated, p elements have increased font size and line height, ul elements use square bullets, li elements have margin, and table elements are styled with borders and padding.**
+The h1 element is centered and animated, p elements have increased font size and line height, ul elements use square bullets, li elements have margin, and table elements are styled with borders and padding.
+Also made background black, because I wanted the text to be easier to read.**
 - **Added a simple JavaScript animation: Implemented a color-changing animation for the h1 element that alternates between two colors every second.**
 - **HTML tags: Added header(h1, h2) and footer elements (copyright at bottom of page) for better document structure and a table element(table, th, td) to display the list of courses.**